 STUDY RESULTS IN TEENS

-In a clinical study of teens (ages 12-17) with moderate-to-severe eczema who used topical steroids with either CIBINQO or an inactive pill:
+In a clinical study of teens (ages 12-17) with moderate-to-severe eczema who used topical steroids with either CIBINQO or an inactive pill after 3 MONTHS:

 CIBINQO delivered effective itch relief in 2 weeks (13% taking 100 mg, 25% taking 200 mg) vs an inactive pill (8%).